smkent/3d/docs/getting-started/load-filament.md

 ## Prepare filament

+I recommend making your first print using [PLA][wiki-pla].
+It's an easier material to print with and a small spool of PLA filament is included with the SV06 Plus.

 Place the roll of filament you'd like to print with onto the printer's spool holder.
 Make a clean snip at the end of the filament, at a ~45° angle.